reglab/SpaceNetExploration/README.md

 ## Environment Setup

 ### AWS Command Line Interface to Get Data
 The original data can be found in the [SpaceNet Challenge](https://spacenet.ai/las-vegas/).
 To download the data requires AWS command line tools.

-See the AWS [docs](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html) for more info.
+Note, to download AWS Command line tools, see the AWS [docs](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html) for more info.

 ### Google Colab